 Layout

-If you choose pixelart, choose a style you can’t do half-heartedly.
+If you choose pixel art, you choose a style that can’t be excuted half-heartedly.
 That is why we have created a series of pixelart illustrations to match each major product category they will feature.

 Now, of course, we also use modern UI elements like hamburger menus, buttons and pop-ups, but we always combine these with the pixelart style that runs throughout the website.
 That’s how old and new come together, and it works!